 Sector CAP Measures to Reduce Greenhouse Gas Emissions Project Compliance with Measure Sphere - "Where We Live" Solid Waste Solid Waste Diversion: Increase solid waste diversion rate by 5% to 68.1% by 2015 potentially through use of tiered rate structure.
 Consistent.
 The Proposed Project would be required to comply with AB 341, Mandatory Commercial Recycling, which includes recycling programs that reduces waste to landfills by a minimum of 50 percent (up to 75% by 2020).
 Solid Waste Solid Waste Diversion: Increase solid waste diversion rate by an additional 10% to 78.1% by 2020 potentially through awareness programs, recognition, tiered rate structures, and other financial instruments.
 Consistent.
 The Proposed Project would be required to comply with AB 341, which includes recycling programs that reduces waste to landfills by a minimum of 50 percent (up to 75% by 2020).
 Sphere - "Where We Work" Commercial Buildings Energy-Efficient, Commercial-Sector Lighting: Promote and leverage existing incentives for efficient lighting and educate and locally incent building owners to eliminate any remaining T-12 lamps in commercial/industrial buildings.
 Consistent: The Proposed Project would comply with current 2016 Title 24 requirements for installation of energy-efficient lighting.
-Commercial Buildings Integrated Lighting Systems: Promote SCE's Energy Management Solutions' energy- efficient lighting linked to building controls and Consistent.
+Commercial Buildings Integrated Lighting Systems: Promote SCE's Energy Management Solutions' energy- efficient lighting linked to building controls and occupancy sensors in minimum of 1 million square feet of commercial/industrial space.
+Consistent.
 This is a city-based measure.
-If the Proposed Project will be targeted by the City to be part of the 1 million square feet of
+If the Proposed Project will be targeted by the City to be part of the 1 million square feet of commercial/industrial space that is to have energy-efficient lighting linked to building controls and occupancy sensors.
+Additionally, as a City-implemented Condition of Approval,